jaedmunt/go-groq-cli/README.md

     source ~/.bashrc
     ```

     >Obviously change 'your-api-key' for the one from groq.
-When you log in there.
+When you log in there, there is a clear API keys tab on the left hand side to grab this.
 E.g `export GROQ_API_KEY='gsk-65s4g655bv4xzdf5z65j4x3665343z'`

     *p.s that isn't the right length - I just spammed it but it should start with* `gsk-`